leon-ai/docs.getleon.ai/docs/architecture.md

 7. <i style="opacity: 0;">.</i>
 	- a.
 User receives string and string is forwarded to [NLU](/glossary.md#nlu).
 	- b.
 Or user type `Hello!` with his keyboard (and ignores steps 1. to 7.a.). `Hello!` string is forwarded to NLU.
-8. NLU classifies string and pick-up classification.
+8. NLU classifies string and pick up classification.
 9. If [collaborative logger](/collaborative-logger.md) is enabled, classification is sent to collaborative logger.
 10. [Brain](/glossary.md#brain) creates a child process and executes the chosen [module](/glossary.md#modules).
 11. If [synchronizer](/glossary.md#synchronizer) is enabled and module has this option, it synchronizes content.